-The Managing Director and the Chief Financial officer of the Company have certified to the Board the financial statements and other matters in accordance with the Regulation 17(8) of the SEBI (Listing obligations and disclosure requirements) regulations, 2015 pertaining to CEO/CFO certification for the financial year ended 31st March 2022 and the same is enclosed as part of Corporate Governance Report.
+The Managing Director and the Chief Financial officer of the Company have certified to the Board the financial statements and other matters in accordance with Board's Report to the Shareholders (Contd.)

+the Regulation 17(8) of the SEBI (Listing obligations and disclosure requirements) regulations, 2015 pertaining to CEO/CFO certification for the financial year ended 31st March 2022 and the same is enclosed as part of Corporate Governance Report.